department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/where-you-get-care.md

 #### Can you help me get to and from appointments?

-Yes, we may be able to help you get to and from appointments in certain cases.
-Or, we may pay you back for the cost of transportation if you qualify for help. <br>
+We may be able to help you get to and from appointments in certain cases.
+Or we may pay you back for the cost of transportation if you qualify for help. <br>
 [Learn more about VA transportation services](https://www.va.gov/healthbenefits/vtp/).

 <br>